 - 1/2 cup frozen dark leafy greens (any frozen dark green leafy vegetable will work!)

 - Pinch of unrefined sea salt

-- Place all ingredients in a high speed blender (such as a Vitamix) and process on high until smooth and creamy.
+- Place all ingredients in a and process on high until smooth and creamy.
 Add a few ice cubes and process again.
 Drink cold.